 Here is an example of three seconds of EEG recorded at 19 sites which show the brain making normal brainwaves to start but then shifts into a dysregulated state, where it makes the larger, slower brainwaves (theta).
 This dysregulated state is likely to occur when the ADHD child is inattentive.

 ADHD Child’s EEG (8yrs old)

-Same ADHD child’s EEG represented graphically
+The same ADHD child’s EEG is represented graphically.

 We can see his excessive theta activity in the graph below:

 An adult with Generalized Anxiety Disorder and an acquired brain injury